makersacademy/bowling-challenge/README.md

 - In every frame the player can roll one or two times.

--The actual number depends on strikes and spares.
+- The actual number depends on strikes and spares.

--The score of a frame is the number of knocked down pins plus bonuses for strikes and spares.
+- The score of a frame is the number of knocked down pins plus bonuses for strikes and spares.
 After every frame the 10 pins are reset.